dinchak/node-monome-grid/README.md

 ```

 You should initialize the LED array to the size of your monome.
 For example, a 128 should use an 8x16 array.

-# Notes

-The `var grid = require('monome-grid')()` call will block until the grid has been initialized.
-This means that execution will not continue if a grid cannot be found.